 3. A Great Cover Letter

-Alongside your application, you may want to consider a cover letter stating why you want the apartment.
+Alongside your rental application, you may want to consider a cover letter stating why you want the apartment.
 A few well thought out paragraphs can do wonders in putting you ahead of other applicants.

 With your cover letter, outline why you want the apartment and what you’d bring- such as a reliable track record.
 For example, if youโre quiet, point out that neighbors won’t have to worry about noise coming from your unit.
 This is your opportunity to really sell yourself and give reasons why theyโd want to rent their apartment to you and not someone else.